solarpx/ethers-abirpc/README.md

 ```
 ## Overview

-`abirpc!` generates an API to manage deployed contract instances as shown in the example below.
+`abirpc!` generates an API to manage deployed smart contract instances as shown in the example below.

 ```rust
 use ethers::{